 Today it is little known about the early compositions of Roger Desormiere, which works won him the Prix Blumenthal.
 In most cases no work catalogue is presented in biographies of him because after the few years as a composer Roger Desormiere made an eminent career as a conductor.

 In 1924 Roger Desormiere conducted the Ballets Suedois of Rolf de Mare and since 1925 the Ballets Russes of Diaghilev.
-In the following years.
-Especially the concert tours with the Ballets Russes took Roger Desormiere all around Europe and earned him much success and reputation as a conductor of contemporary music.
+In the following years especially the concert tours with the Ballets Russes took Roger Desormiere all around Europe and earned him much success and reputation as a conductor of contemporary music.

 Beside his support of contemporary music Roger Desormiere also championed early music.
 During his lifetime he edited and revived compositions by Couperin, Rameau, Lully or Delalande.
-Already 1930 Roger Desormiere was appointed artistic director of the "Societe de Musique d'Autrefois", a society focusing on the early music.
+Already in 1930 Roger Desormiere was appointed artistic director of the "Societe de Musique d'Autrefois", a society focusing on the early music.

 In 1932 Roger Desormiere became involved in music for films with the film studio Pathe-Nathan.
 He composed music for several films and also conducted the orchestra in over 20 other films.